 What you can take away is that those men, who had never lifted weights before, gained over 1 kg of lean body mass in just one month.

 Another group of researchers decided to try a more sustainable program on a smaller scale, and guess what?
 The men gained 4 kg of skeletal muscle in 16 weeks.
 That means the rate of muscle gain was almost identical to the grueling, unsustainable program – about 1 kg per month.

 This program, consisting of just five exercises (squat, knee extension, knee flexion, bench press, and lat pull-down), was certainly more realistic.

-Based on the research, it’s reasonable to expect untrained men to be able to gain about 1 kg, or 2.2 lbs, of muscle per month in the beginning of an exercise program.
+Based on the research, it’s reasonable to expect untrained men to be able to gain about 1 kg, or 2.2 lbs, of muscle per month at the beginning of an exercise program.

-Women’s arms gain muscle at about 3 times the rate as legs (gain of 9.7% in arms vs. 3.3% in legs).
-But that study says women can expect about 1.5 kg of muscle mass gain in 20 weeks of training, averaging out to 0.3 kg per month.
+Women’s arms gain muscle at about 3 times the rate as legs (an increase of 9.7% in arms vs. 3.3% in legs).
+According to the study, women can expect to increase their muscle mass by 1.5 kg during the 20 weeks of training, averaging out to 0.3 kg per month.

-Since body composition wasn’t measured at any point during the 20 weeks of training, there’s no way of knowing whether the participants gained muscle more quickly in the first month or two and then improvements leveled off.
-Those numbers would indicate whether a whole-body program is preferable to the simple squat and deadlift program that resulted in more muscle gain.
+Since body composition wasn’t measured at any point during the 20 weeks of training, there’s no way of knowing whether the participants increased muscle mass faster in the first month or two.

 However, newer technology, such as Direct Segmental Multi-frequency Bioelectrical Impedance Analysis (DSM-BIA), provides a quicker, less invasive way of measuring muscle mass in addition to other components of the body.